g3n/windows_audio_dlls/README.md

    Selects the file *OpenAL.sln* generated previously by *CMake*.
    In the Visual Studio tool box, below the menu, select the build mode *Release*.
    Also in the tool box select the desired architecture: Win32 or x64.
-   Then select the menu *Build -> Build Solution* when the project will start being built.
+   Then select the menu *Build -> Build Solution* to start the build.
    If everything is OK, the *OpenAL.dll* file should be in the directory "build/Release".

 7. Download libogg and libvorbis from https://xiph.org/downloads/.